microsoft/vscode-docs/release-notes/latest.md

 ![jsconfig-template](images/March/jsconfig-template.png)

-Similarly when your JavaScript project is growing too large we invite you to edit the `excludes` list.
+Similarly when your JavaScript project is growing too large, we invite you to edit the `exclude` list.

 ### Go To Symbol is back

-During the transition to Salsa the support for `Go to Symbol` has been lost [Typescript#7134](https://github.com/Microsoft/TypeScript/issues/7134) for some JavaScript coding patterns.
+During the transition to Salsa, the support for **Go to Symbol** was lost [Typescript#7134](https://github.com/Microsoft/TypeScript/issues/7134) for some JavaScript coding patterns.
 This feature is now back.

 ### No more "Reload JavaScript Project"

-Previously you often that to run the `Reload JavaScript Project` command to ensure that the JavaScript information is up to date.
-This is no longer the case and the information is up to date as you edit the jsconfig.json or when you add a typings (`.d.ts`) file.
+Previously you often had to run the **Reload JavaScript Project** command to ensure that the JavaScript information was up to date.
+Now VS Code keeps the information up to date as you edit the `jsconfig.json` file or when you add a typings (`.d.ts`) file.

 ### Source for Diagnostics

-To support that diagnostics from external linters and the built-in syntax validation can be easily distinguished, errors and warnings from the built-validator are now prefixed with `[JS]`.
+To make it easy to distinguish between diagnostics from external linters and the built-in syntax validation, errors and warnings from the built-in validator are now prefixed with `[JS]`.

 ## Languages - TypeScript

-Code now ships with TypeScript 1.8.9, which includes some fixes over [TypeScript 1.8.2](https://blogs.msdn.microsoft.com/typescript/2016/02/22/announcing-typescript-1-8-2/).
+VS Code now ships with TypeScript 1.8.9, which includes some fixes over [TypeScript 1.8.2](https://blogs.msdn.microsoft.com/typescript/2016/02/22/announcing-typescript-1-8-2/).

 ## Languages - formatting options